Shivdev Singh

-Air Vice Marshal Shivdev Singh (20 December 1919 - 29 December 1993) was a senior officer in the Indian Air Force.
+Air Marshal Shivdev Singh (20 December 1919 - 29 December 1993) was a senior officer in the Indian Air Force.
 During the Second World War he was among the first 24 Indian pilots selected from the Indian Air Force's 4th Pilot's Course to be seconded to the United Kingdom for operational training and squadron service with the Royal Air Force Volunteer Reserve (RAFVR).

 Singh later played a significant role in planning and overseeing the air operations during the Indo-Pakistani War of 1971.

 Early life and education

 Shivdev Singh was born on 20 December 1919.